wlads/reefpoints/source/posts/2014-12-28-lessons-learned-three-years-running-a-software-consultancy.md

 ## Wrapping Up

-I hope this year's reflection has useful for you in some way.
+I hope this year's reflection has been useful for you in some way.
 Each year's summary has felt different and I'm sure next year's will too.
 As a company DockYard has taken some knocks this year but we came out stronger for it with more focus and an actual gameplan.
 I'd love to hear